 When you scan the barcode using the Legit Check App, the app will run your unique barcode against other Yeezy sneakers online.
 Note that all Yeezy sneakers have a unique barcode that relates to a specific combination of:

-Download and install the Legit Check App on your phone.
+Download the Legit Check App on your phone.

 Now, if the results show lots of confirmation points on Google for your unique barcode as illustrated in the picture below, then you can be assured that your box is authentic.

 Please note that we say the box is authentic and not the sneakers because there is still the possibility that the real sneakers might have been swapped for the fake ones by the fake resellers to trick buyers into thinking the sneakers are genuine.